AllureOfTheStars/Allure/README.md

 Pre-compiled game binaries for some platforms are available through the [release page] [11] and from the [Nix Packages Collection] [12].
-To manually install a binary archive, make sure you have the GTK libraries suite on your system, unpack the LambdaHack archive and run the executable in the unpacked directory.
+To manually install a binary archive, make sure you have the GTK libraries suite on your system, unpack the Allure archive and run the executable in the unpacked directory.

 On Windows, if you don't already have GTK installed (e.g., for the GIMP